KBCCr/F28WP_Lab1/MainPage.md

     <p>This site is not necessarily to be taken wholly seriously.</p>
     <h3>You will find more dragon types listed here</h3>
     <p>The details for the two dragons shown on this page are also shown on this page are also on the linked page</p>
+    <p>To contact the site administrator with questions about dragons, please email whatDoYouWant@totallyNotASpoof.co.uk.</p>
     <a href="aboutPage.md">About Page</a>

     ![alt text](acidDragon_MainPage.png "Fantasy Acid Dragon")